Prithvidhar/RedditBot/README.md

 ## Purpose

 Currently, there are over 209 weapons in the class-based first-person shooter video game Team Fortress 2 (TF2).
-Oftentimes, when discussing the game it becomes necessary to obtain the statistics of a particular weapon in the to discuss its usefull in certain game scenario.
+Oftentimes, when discussing the game it becomes necessary to obtain the statistics of a particular weapon in the to discuss its useful in certain game scenario.

 This tool can be used to help people on Reddit quickly gather this information in the form of a reply.